CESNET/du-docs/docs/ansys.md

 In the third part of the form, you select if you desire persistent home, i.e., home that will be preserved even if you uninstall the application.
 Note: persistent home is bound with application name from the very beginning of install form.
 It means, if you set name to `ansys`, persistent home will be bound with name `ansys`.
 If you select the name `ansys-0` next time, you get new home that is bound with the name `ansys-0`.

 In this part, you can select **e-infra** storage to connect to the application.
 If you check `External Storage`, few more options appear.
 You can select storage and access credentials.
 Currently, only `storage-brno12-cerit.metacentrum.cz` is supported.
 Username is e-infra ([metacentrum](https://metavo.metacentrum.cz/)) login and password **is not** Metacentrum password, but different set by administrator.
+This storage is mounted to `/storage` directory.

 ![appform1](ansys/appform3.png)